CDE90/litics/README.md

     -   Probably just requires adding indexes to some fields.
 The query that is reading the most rows is line 111 of /src/app/api/data/route.ts
     -   Look at indexing user_signature, hostname, pathname, has_exited and timestamp
 -   Add additional db indexes to pageviews table
+-   Track user inactivity with the script so that the duration is calculated more accurately.
+    -   This was done by listening to the focus and blur events.